-- The fixed electrical circuits, etc, within the school should be inspected and tested at least every five years by a competent person.
-Last inspection completed December 2019. - Where wiring is subject to damage and abuse (e.g. surface wiring in temporary classrooms) and in external areas such as greenhouses, it should be similarly inspected every three years. - Any additions or changes to the school's wiring must be inspected and tested by a competent person before power is applied. - The electrical circuits associated with stages/theatre halls should be inspected annually. - Schools should keep an inventory of all electrical equipment (including portable and transportable items) and it should not be possible for apparatus previously discarded as defective to slip back into use.
+- The fixed electrical circuits, etc, within the school should be inspected and tested at least every five years by a competent person. - Where wiring is subject to damage and abuse (e.g., surface wiring in temporary classrooms) and in external areas such as greenhouses, it should be similarly inspected every three years. - Any additions or changes to the school's wiring must be inspected and tested by a competent person before power is applied. - The electrical circuits associated with stages/theatre halls should be inspected annually. - Schools should keep an inventory of all electrical equipment (including portable and transportable items) and it should not be possible for apparatus previously discarded as defective to slip back into use.

-The person responsible for ensuring that departmental inventories of equipment are drawn up is the School Business Manager and the ICT Technician.
+The person responsible for ensuring that departmental inventories of equipment are drawn up is the School Business Manager/IT Technician.

-All electrical faults must be reported to the Site Manager/School Business Manager.
+All electrical faults must be reported to The Site Manager/School Business Manager